adrianardnerg/notes/README.md

 Additionally, always be open to learning new skills and adapting to new technologies.
 The programming industry is constantly evolving, and it' s important to stay ahead of the curve and keep up with the latest trends and tools.
 Not only will this make you a more valuable asset to your team or organization, but it will also help you stay relevant in your career.
  .
 Finally, don't be afraid to ask for help or seek guidance from others.
 There'  s always someone who has been in a similar situation and can offer valuable advice or share their experience.
 Collaborating with others can also lead to more innovative solutions and a better understanding of different approaches to problem-solving.

+# 2024-01-23
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Sir Tony Hoare.

+This quote emphasizes that striving to optimize code before it's necessary or without profiling can lead to complex, hard-to-maintain code and might not actually improve overall performance.
+Instead, focus on writing clear, readable, and correct code first.
+Optimize only when there's a proven need, based on data and performance metrics.
+It reminds us to strike a balance between efficiency and maintainability in software development.